Flutter lets you build cross platform apps — But What About ‘Design’?

 How will you manage two different UI in a single code-base?
 You can’t take the ‘if/else’ route everywhere.
 Does Flutter render the iOS Cupertino style on iOS and Material on Android with a single codebase.
 I need to know this before starting to develop my app with Flutter.

-Since Flutter allows developers to churn out multi-platform applications with a single code-base, business owners often worry about how to ensure that the flutter UI/UX design looks flawless and consistent across devices.
+Since Flutter allows developers to churn out multi-platform applications with a single code-base, business owners often worry about how do we ensure that the flutter UI/UX design looks flawless and consistent across devices.

 You, know, there is a sea of devices in the market with different screen sizes and resolutions.
 How are you supposed to factor that in?
 And, I haven’t even talked about the orientation — landscape or portrait.